-- For FFY 2024, OTSO conducted an in-depth analysis of traffic crash data to identify and prioritize traffic safety problems and to target fatal crash locations for traffic safety programming.
+- For FFY 2026, OTSO worked with the University of Akron to conduct an in-depth analysis of traffic crash data to identify and prioritize traffic safety problems and to target fatal crash locations for traffic safety programming.
 OTSO focuses the majority of its grant funding on these areas.
-They have been identified as locations where programming may have the most impact on a statewide level. - The data used in this process include traffic crash data from 2020, 2021, and 2022.
+They have been identified as locations where programming may have the most impact on a statewide level. - The data used in this process include traffic crash data from 2022, 2023, and preliminary 2024.